montywi/mariadb-docs/server/reference/sql-statements/administrative-sql-statements/show/show-replica-status.md

 ## Description

-This statement is to be run on a replica and provides status information on essential parameters of the [replica](../../../../ha-and-performance/standard-replication/replication-overview.md) threads.
+This statement is to be run on a slave|replica and provides status information on essential parameters of the [replica](../../../../ha-and-performance/standard-replication/replication-overview.md) threads.

 {% tabs %}
 {% tab title="Current" %}
-This statement requires the [REPLICA MONITOR](../../account-management-sql-statements/grant.md#replica-monitor) privilege.
+This statement requires the [SALVE | REPLICA MONITOR](../../account-management-sql-statements/grant.md#replica-monitor) privilege.
 {% endtab %}

 {% tab title="< 10.5.9" %}
-This statement requires the [REPLICA MONITOR](../../account-management-sql-statements/grant.md#replica-monitor) privilege.
+This statement requires the [SLAVE | REPLICA MONITOR](../../account-management-sql-statements/grant.md#replica-monitor) privilege.
 {% endtab %}

 {% tab title="< 10.5.2" %}